Configuration

 The search_knowledge tool has the following configurable settings:

-• Similarity Threshold — Sets the maximum cosine distance (0–2) for search results.
+- Similarity Threshold — Sets the maximum cosine distance (0-2) for search results.
 Lower values are stricter, filtering out results that aren’t closely related to the query.
-Leave empty for no filtering.
-A value around 0.5 is a good starting point.
+Default is 1.2 (filters obviously irrelevant results).
+A value around 0.5 is a good starting point for stricter filtering.

-• Source Types to Search — Controls which types of knowledge are included in search results: websites/URLs, facts, documents, conversations, and code.
+- Source Types to Search — Controls which types of knowledge are included in search results: websites/URLs, facts, documents, conversations, code, and datasets.
 Uncheck a type to exclude it.

-• Knowledge Boundary Instructions — Rules that constrain the assistant to answer from its knowledge base.
-Used by Knowledge Only mode assistants.
-Leave empty to use the defaults.
-See Modes for details.
+- Knowledge Boundary Instructions — Rules that constrain the assistant to answer from its knowledge base.
+These are also configurable from the Knowledge Grounding guardrail.
+Leave empty to use defaults.

 Plugin Tool Configuration